How to Find Cancer Resources You Can Trust

-Health information, whether in print or online, should come from a trusted, credible source.
+Cancer and other health information, whether in print or online, should come from a trusted, credible source.
 Government agencies, hospitals, universities, and medical journals and books that provide evidence-based information are sources you can trust.
-Too often, other sources can provide misleading or incorrect information.
+Unfortunately, it has become very common for misinformation to be found online and in print.
+Too often, some websites and print media provide misleading or incorrect information.
 If a source makes claims that are too good to be true, remember—they usually are.

-There are many websites, books, and magazines that provide health information to the public, but not all of them are trustworthy.
+There are many websites, books, and magazines that provide cancer and other health information to the public, but not all of them are trustworthy.
 Use the resources provided below to safeguard yourself when reviewing sources of health information.

-Online sources of health information should make it easy for people to learn who is responsible for posting the information.
+Online sources of cancer and other health information should make it easy for people to learn who is responsible for posting the information.
 They should make clear the original source of the information, along with the medical credentials of the people who prepare or review the posted material.

 Use the following questions to determine the credibility of health information published online.

 The person or group that has published health information online should be easy to find somewhere on the page.

 You should be able to find this information in the “About Us” section.
 Are they selling something or promoting a "cure"?
 If so, be very careful!

 If the information was originally published in a research journal or a book, they should say which one(s) so that you can find it.

-Most health information publications have someone with medical or research credentials (e.g., someone who has earned an M.D., D.O., or Ph.D.) review the information before it gets posted, to make sure it is correct.
+Most health information publications have someone with medical or research credentials (e.g., someone who has earned an M.D., D.O., or Ph.D.) review the information before it gets posted to make sure it's correct.

 Online health information sources should show you when the information was posted or last reviewed.